 Valentina: Oh wow, what a great question.
 So much!
 Mel and I are busy delivering online workshops that complement our book.
 We have full-day trainings and half-day sessions too!
 We are offering a conference on Dec.
 14. It’s open to educators around the globe but has limited seating, so sign up if you’re interested.

 Thank you, Valentina and Melinda!
-And to all our educator friends, we hope you’ll order your copies of the book and register for our upcoming training!
+And to all our educator friends, we hope you’ll order your copies of the book and register for our upcoming in-person training!
 (Want a sneak peek?
 Catch the replay of the free, introductory webinar below.)